Chemical mapping of temperate sub-Neptune atmospheres: Constraining the deep-interior H2O/H2 using the atmospheric CO2/CH4: Introduction

-In this work, we employ self-consistent radiative transfer modeling and a rate-based automatic chemical network generator combined with 1D photochemical kinetic-transport atmospheric modeling to investigate various atmospheric scenarios, ranging from \ce{H2}-dominated to \ce{H2O}-dominated atmospheres of temperate sub-Neptune-type exoplanets.
-We introduce a new method for inferring the deep-interior (or bulk envelope) \ce{H2O}/\ce{H2} ratio using the atmospheric \ce{CO2}/\ce{CH4} ratio and a new framework to characterize temperate sub-Neptunes using this O/H ratio, different from conventional multipliers of solar metallicity framework.
-This new variable (i.e., O/H ratio) not only guides the interpretation of JWST observations of sub-Neptunes but also provides us with new insights into their origin and location within the protoplanetary disk during planetary formation.
+In this work, we employ self-consistent radiative transfer modeling and a state-of-the-art rate-based automatic chemical network generator combined with 1D photochemical kinetic-transport atmospheric modeling to investigate various atmospheric scenarios, ranging from \ce{H2}-dominated (representing gas accretion) to \ce{H2O}-dominated (representing ice accretion) atmospheres of temperate sub-Neptune-type exoplanets.
+We introduce a new method for inferring the deep-interior (or bulk envelope) \ce{H2O}/\ce{H2} ratio from the atmospheric \ce{CO2}/\ce{CH4} ratio and a new framework to classify temperate sub-Neptunes using this O/H ratio, different from the conventional multipliers of solar metallicity framework (i.e., \textit{n}$\times Z_{\odot}$).
+This new variable (i.e., O/H ratio) not only guides the interpretation of JWST observations of sub-Neptunes but also provides new insights into their original location within the protoplanetary disk during planetary formation.